-Chicago aka 'Chi-raq' shootings may top 2015
+Chicago: The shocking numbers behind the violence

 In an attempt to stem the rising crime in Chicago, Illinois Gov. Bruce Rauner signed a new gun control law last week

 .
-Rauner said that 60% of the guns used in shootings in Chicago were purchased out of state.
+Rauner said 60% of the guns used in shootings in Chicago were purchased out of state.
 The new law imposes stiffer penalties on anyone without a gun-owner identification card who brings a gun into the state intending to sell it.

 Many in the Chicago community believe that a struggling economy is part of the problem, especially in African-American neighborhoods.
 Several residents told CNN